GaloisInc/grease/doc/dev/tests.md

 5. `x86`: x86-64 machine-code CFGs (via `macaw-x86-syntax`).
 Each of these test
    cases has the file extension `*.x64.cbl`.

+## Feature tests

+Tests located in the `feat/` directory may be binaries, bitcode, or S-expression programs.
+They are intended to focus on features of GREASE other than refinement.

 ## UX tests

 Tests located in the `ux/` directory may be binaries, bitcode, or S-expression programs.